 The concept of Voice over Interent Protocol, Voice over IP, or VoIP, is quite straightforward.
 A VoIP system basically consists of a number of endpoints which may be VoIP phones, mobile phones, VoIP enabled browsers on computers, etc and also an IP network over which the packet data is carried.

 In a VoIP system, the phone or computer acting as an endpoint consists of a few blocks.
 It includes a vocoder (voice encoder / decoder) which converts the audio to and from the analogue format into a digital format.
 It also compresses the encoded audio, and in the reverse direction it decompresses the reconstituted audio.
 The data generated is split into packets in the required format by the network interface card which sends them with the relevant protocol into the outside world.
 Signalling and call control is also applied through this card so that calls may be set up, pulled down, and other actions may be undertaken.

-As complete circuits are not dedicated to a given user, at times when no data needs to be sent, for example during quiet periods in speech, etc, the capacity can be used by other users.
+As complete circuits are not dedicated to a single user as in the case of analogue circuit switched networks, at times when no data needs to be sent, for example during quiet periods in speech, etc, the capacity can be used by other users.
 This makes a significant difference to the efficiency of a system, and allows significant savings to be made.

 Traditionally the term VoIP referred to systems where IP was used to connect private branch exchanges, PBXs, but now the term is more widely used and encompasses IP telephony.

 When considering a move to a VoIP telephone system, it is always worse to look at both sides of the case for the move.
 Whilst VoIP makes a lot of sense for a business telephone system, it can also have advantages for small enterprises and even domestic applications.